 For a strenuous hike, Fairyland Loop Trail is an excellent choice.
 This 8-mile path with many hoodoos has similar views to the Queen’s Garden Trail, but because it’s in a less visited area of Bryce Canyon, you’ll be able to escape the crowds.
 The loop begins at either Fairyland Point or north of Sunrise Point, and the stunning features of the Fairyland Loop Trail are the China Wall, Tower Bridge, and of course, the remarkable hoodoos along the way.

 Lastly, another strenuous hike in Bryce Canyon is the Peekaboo Loop Trail – a 5.5-mile loop through a valley filled with orange hoodoos.
 The hike starts at Bryce Point and has many ups and downs and a few tunnels along the way.
 Once you complete the Peekaboo Trail, you’ll see many hoodoos and be rewarded with striking rock features.
 Also, this is the only trail in the park shared by horses and hikers, so beware of the traffic.

 Being away from the light pollution of big cities, Bryce Canyon is the perfect place to stargaze – on a clear moonless night, you can see the Milky Way and thousands of stars.
 Additionally, you can have spectacular views of the night sky from all the viewpoints in the park.

-Plus, if you enjoy astrophotography, you’ll definitely want to stay up to get some shots.
+If you enjoy astrophotography, you’ll want to stay up to get some shots.
 Just be sure to bring warm clothes as it gets very cold in the park due to its altitude.